silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 As mentioned, UTF-8 byte sequences have certain interesting properties.
 These can be seen from the table above.
 Firstly, note the high-order bits in non-initial bytes as opposed to sequence-initial bytes.
 By looking at the first two bits, you can immediately determine whether a code unit is an initial byte in a sequence or is a following byte.
 Secondly, by looking at the number of non-zero high-order bits of the first byte in the sequence, you can immediately tell how long the sequence is: if no high-order bits are set to one, then the sequence contains exactly one byte.
 Otherwise, the number of non-zero high-order bits is equal to the total number of bytes in the sequence.

-<a href='#table3'>Table A.3</a> also reveals the other interesting characteristic of UTF-8 that was described above.
+Table A.3 also reveals the other interesting characteristic of UTF-8 that was described above.
 Note that characters in the range U+0000..U+007F are represented using a single byte.
 The characters in this range match ASCII codepoint for codepoint.
 Thus, any data encoded in ASCII is automatically also encoded in UTF-8.

 Having seen how the bits compare, let us consider how code units can be calculated from scalar values, and vice versa.
-If **U** represents the value of a Unicode scalar value and C<sub>1</sub>, C<sub>2</sub>, C<sub>3</sub> and C<sub>4</sub> represent bytes in a UTF-8 byte sequence (in order), then the value of a Unicode scalar value **U** can be calculated as follows:
+If U represents the value of a Unicode scalar value and C<sub>1</sub>, C<sub>2</sub>, C<sub>3</sub> and C<sub>4</sub> represent bytes in a UTF-8 byte sequence (in order), then the value of a Unicode scalar value U can be calculated as follows:

 ---
 If a sequence has one byte, then